Huotes/CommitMaker/README.md

 The 1972 Miami Dolphins lost one game, it was a game vs. Chuck Norris and three seven year old girls.
 Chuck Norris won with a roundhouse-kick to the face in overtime.

 I don't see women as objects.
 I consider each to be in a class of her own.

+In a world without fences and walls... who needs Gates and Windows?